Research should be transparent, accountable, and accessible. The tools that make it should be too.

 Research & analysis - open source alternatives

 Anyone needing dedicated, and often very expensive, research software for qualitative, quantitative, field-based and desk-based work may find this useful.
-If you work for a university, check that you’re actually allowed to use software that isn’t prescribed for interviewing, surveying, storing, etc. (Yes, that is a thing, a very annoying thing that even runs contrary to the goal of protecting data, but I digress.)
+If you work for a university, check that you’re actually allowed to use software that isn’t prescribed for interviewing, surveying, storing, etc.

 try Zotero – “collect, organize, annotate, cite, and share research”, as they say.
 It’s free, community-supported, and open source.
 It can even speak to other software, such as web browsers (see below on that).
 I like its group work credentials so you can use free software to collaborate with people and organisations that don’t have expensive subscription models.
 Very handily, you can tell it which precise referencing format to output in (e.g. all the Chicagos and Harvards, etc.) to match your university, publication, or other style guide.
 Also check out CiteAs, especially for citing more obscure things.